cosanlab/neighbors/docs/development.md

 # Development

+Each new push or pull-request to the code base for this toolbox will automatically be run through testing and documentation building via github actions.

 To develop this package or its documentation locally you will need to install a few extra dependencies.

 ## Installation